You wrote it years ago. It did well at the time.

 How to update old blog posts for SEO and higher rankings

 There are two approaches to updating blog articles, one small and one big.
 Some bloggers use a light touch and simply update the headline and a few sections.
-Others go big and actually rewrite the entire post.
+They include a few new keyphrases, add a few links.
+Other content marketers go big and actually rewrite the entire post.

 To take the blog post to the next level, we step back and look at the topic again.